Linking is one of the most discussed SEO strategies. But it’s usually backlinks that take the most of attention.

 You may also want to audit your existing anchors and either change the text or the link to make both more relevant and natural-looking inside the content.
 It’s better to use advanced tools (like I did in the Ahrefs Site Explorer below) that can show you all your anchors with the links.

 Knowing all the benefits of internal linking for SEO, you may fall into the sin of overdoing it and start stuffing your content with links.
 There is no specific number of links on a page; you shouldn’t exceed.
 Yoast states that the number of internal links doesn’t matter as long as you keep the content they point to relevant for your readers.

 But that also doesn’t mean you should link every sentence in your text.
 Internal links should fall under the general structure of the text and improve trust in your words.
 If you wish to add more links to the post, you can place a special section below the post with more relevant articles.

 Usually, you don’t submit your content to Google or other search engines.
 They crawl the web naturally and then follow the links and add them to their index.

 But after you change anything to your content, especially when it comes to links, it’s good to submit the page to Google to make the indexing process faster, and that page appears in searches sooner.

 This activity will push Googlebot to crawl your pages again and find out all the adjustments you’ve made to its contents.
 You can easily do it via the Google Search Console in the Crawl tab.

 Don’t Stop the Process

 Internal linking is no rocket science.
 If you have tons of pages, it may be tedious, of course.
-But it definitely brings results represented by traffic and high rankings.
+But it brings results represented by traffic and high rankings.
 Remember not to drop random links anywhere on the site.
 Check out pages for broken links and fix them regularly.
 Do not link from one page to the same link multiple times.